Zurück zur Schule und Schlafenszeiten

 Restore regular routines

-A bedtime routine ensures that children know it is soon time to go to sleep.
-Doing the same things in the same order before bedtime can help prepare the brain and body for sleep.
-For children, this routine may include turning off screens an hour before bedtime, engaging in a relaxing activity such as reading a book or solving a puzzle afterwards, taking a bath or shower, putting on pajamas, drinking a glass of milk, brushing teeth, and going to bed.
-Return to the combination that is normal for your child and help them prepare for sleep and calm their mind before bedtime.
+A bedtime routine ensures that children know it is almost time to go to sleep.
+Doing the same thing in the same order before bed can help prepare the brain and body for sleep.
+For children, this routine may include turning off screens an hour before bedtime, engaging in a more relaxing activity like reading a book or solving a puzzle afterward, bathing or showering, putting on pajamas, drinking a glass of milk, brushing teeth, and going to bed.
+Return to the combination that is normal for your child and help them prepare for sleep and calm the mind before bedtime.

 Limit screen time

-If you are the parent of a younger child or a teenager, you may have disabled parental controls on tablets and phones during the summer holidays to give them more screen time.
-However, with the start of school, it might be a good idea to review these controls and limit screen time to the number of hours allowed on the device, as well as to automatically turn off the device in the evening.
+If you are parents of a younger child or a teenager, you may have disabled parental controls on tablets and phones during the summer holidays to allow them more screen time.
+However, with the start of school, it might be a good idea to review these controls and limit screen time to the number of hours allowed on the device, as well as automatically turning off the device in the evening.

 Too much screen time can affect sleep in various ways by keeping the brain too active and exposing it to too much bright light before bedtime.
-You should also ensure that the night mode is activated and turns on every day around 6 or 7 PM on your devices to minimize exposure to bright blue light from screens.
+You should also make sure that night mode is activated and turns on every day around 6 or 7 pm on their devices to minimize exposure to bright blue light from screens.

 Just before school starts again, it is normal for your child to have thoughts about the new school year.
-Instead of letting these thoughts swirl around in their head at night and disturb their sleep, it is a good idea to set aside some time earlier in the day to talk about the worries.
-It is especially helpful to do this in a different place than the bedroom, so that the bedroom does not become the place where they get used to worrying.
-You could discuss any concerns about returning to school at dinner, on the sofa while watching TV shows, or even better, while taking a long walk in nature together.
+Instead of letting these thoughts circle around in their head at night and disturb sleep, it is a good idea to set aside some time earlier in the day to talk about worries.
+It is especially helpful to do this in a place other than the bedroom so that the bedroom does not become the place where they get used to worrying.
+You could discuss any concerns about returning to school at dinner, on the sofa between watching TV shows, or even better, while taking a long walk together in nature.

 Children and Sleep Problems